irbekrm/csi-s3/README.md

 CSI Driver for S3 via FUSE

-:warning: This project is currently in pre-alpha state and is not yet usable.
+:warning: This project is currently in pre-alpha state.
+It was built to with a goal to learn more about CSI Drivers and is not meant to be used in production.
 See [below](#deploying-on-kubernetes) for how to try it out :warning:

 ## Description